dmind-gmbh/extension-cookieman/Documentation/Configuration/How-To/Index.rst

                 # sameSite Options: Lax, Strict or None (default: Strict)
                 sameSite =

-                # send the cookie via https only (default: on, if the page is https).
-Set to 0 to switch off.
+                # send the cookie via https only (default: on).
+Cookieman sets it only on https pages.
                 secure =
             }
         }